United States intervention in Chile: Baltimore crisis

-Washington sent a warship to Chile to protect American interests.
-The crew of the Baltimore took shore leave at Valparaiso.
+The U.S. Government sent a warship to Chile to protect American interests.
+The crew of the Baltimore took shore leave at Valparaíso.
 During the US sailors' shore leave on 16 October 1891, a mob of enraged Chileans angry about the Itata's capture, attacked them.
 Two American sailors were killed, 17 were wounded and 36 others were jailed.
-That Valparaiso riot prompted saber rattling from enraged US officials.
+That Valparaíso riot prompted saber rattling from enraged US officials.
 A war between the U.S. and Chile was remotely possible.
-Chile's foreign minister escalated the tension but in Washington Secretary of State James G. Blaine managed to de-escalate things.
-The crisis ended when the Chilean government bowed, and while maintaining that the seamen were to blame for the riot paid an indemnity of $75,000 to the victims' families.
+Chile's foreign minister escalated the tension, but U.S. Secretary of State James G. Blaine managed to de-escalate rising tensions.
+The crisis ended when the Chilean government bowed, and while maintaining that the seamen were to blame for the riot, paid an indemnity of $75,000 to the victims' families.

-First half of the 20th century
+Early 20th century

 United States involvement in Chilean affairs intensified in the early decades of the 20th century.
-After World War I, the United States replaced Britain as the leading superpower controlling most of Chile's resources, as most economic activity in the country lay in US hands.
-Such a change prevented Chile from profiting as a result of the war and gaining its financial independence.
-The dependence on the United States formally began in the early years of the 1920s as two major US companies Anaconda and Kennecott took control of the valuable resources.
-Up until the 1970s, "both industries controlled between 7% to 20% of the country's Gross Domestic Product".
+After World War I, the United States replaced Britain as the leading superpower controlling most of Chile's resources and economic activity.
+This shift hindered Chile from profiting as a result of the war and gaining financial independence.
+The dependence on the United States formally began in the early years of the 1920s as two major US companies, Anaconda and Kennecott, took control of the valuable resources.
+Up until the 1970s, "both industries controlled between 7% to 20% of the country's gross domestic product".

-The conclusion of World War II brought more of the same as Chile could not even exploit the "excess of copper they produced as almost all the copper was marketed through subsidiaries of United States copper firms established in Chile for whom the allied government fixed a ceiling price upon copper products during the course of the war."
+The conclusion of World War II resulted in a similar situation, as Chile could not exploit the "excess of copper they produced, as almost all the copper was marketed through subsidiaries of United States copper firms established in Chile for whom the allied government fixed a ceiling price upon copper products during the course of the war."

-As the working class demanded an improvement in their standard of living, higher wages and improved working conditions, the notion that a leftist government could be the solution for the people began to take form.
+As the working class demanded an improvement in their standard of living, higher wages and improved working conditions, the notion that a left-wing government could be the solution for the people began to take form.